MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 Use more options to do the following actions:
 - Refresh the list.
 - Send an email to multiple recipients at once.
 More information: [Send bulk emails](#send-bulk-emails)
-- Configure work list settings: <a name="configure-personal-settings"></a>: Using the work list settings, you can choose what must happen to a record when a step is completed or skipped.
+- Configure work list settings<a name="configure-personal-settings"></a>: Using the work list settings, you can choose what must happen to a record when a step is completed or skipped.
 Select **Settings** and on the **Work list settings** dialog box choose the following options:

 | Option | Description |
 |--------|-------------|